 Expect to Get 25 to 50 Percent of the Retail Price

-Shop owners have overhead expenses, those selling online as well, and they often have to wait months or even years for the right customer willing to pay top dollar to come along.
+Shop owners have overhead expenses, even those selling online, and they often have to wait months or even years for the right customer willing to pay top dollar to come along.
 You’re getting the benefit of quick cash with minimal hassle, and there’s a price to pay for that.
+In many instances, it's totally worth it.

 Be Prepared to State Your Price